Peco602/maternal-health-risk/README.md

 ### Deployment

-The pipeline can be deployed via the following steps:
+The MLOps pipeline is fully dockerised and can be easily deployed via the following steps:

 1. Clone the `maternal-health-risk` repository locally: